killergerbah/asbplayer-docs/docs/reference/settings.md

 ### Playback speed adjust step

-Increment to use when using the "increase/decrease playback rate" keyboard shortcuts.
+Time increment to use when using the "increase/decrease playback rate" keyboard shortcuts.

 ### Fast-forward mode playback rate